LCC-CIT/CIS195-CourseMaterials/LabStarters/Lab01/Lab1Instructions-PersonalBio.md

 ## Grading

-Here is a link to the criteriea that I will use to grade your assignment:
+Here is a link to the criteria that I will use to grade your assignment:

 [Lab 1 Rubric](Lab01Rubric_CS195.htm)